CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Treasure

 Brughor's band plundered several homesteads to the north on their way to Wyrm Tor.
-In the cave, an unlocked treasure chest holds 750 copper pieces, 180 silver pieces, 62 electrum pieces, 30 bronze coins, and three vials of perfume (each worth 10 gp).
+In the cave, an unlocked treasure chest holds 2550 copper coins, 61 bronze coins, and three vials of perfume (each worth 10 bc).

 #### Awarding Skill & Destiny Points